harpoonwithaz/wordle_solver/README.md

-# wordle_solver
+# Wordle Solver

-A bot that solves wordle efficiently
+A Python project to create an algorithm that solves Wordle in the most efficient way possible.
+Collaboratively developed using GitHub.